sarashamas/docs-calendar/docs/guides/stylization.md

 # Stylization

-You can stylize any part of the interface of JavaScript Event Calendar to meet your project requirements.
-For this, the library provides a wide range of CSS variables.
+You can stylize any part of the JavaScript Event Calendar interface to meet your project requirements.
+For this, the library provides a wide range of CSS variables and 3 built-in themes.
 Note, that Event Calendar includes two types of variables:
-- CSS variables related to **Event Calendar** style
+- CSS variables related to the **Event Calendar** style
 - CSS variables related to the **WX** library style (*controls, calendars etc*)

 :::info
 Note, that **WX** library is used for inner processes only.
-It provides some small elements used in Event Calendar (*controls, calendars etc*)
+It provides some small elements used in Event Calendar and other widgets (*controls, calendars etc*)
 :::

 ## Default style